esthesis-iot/esthesis-core/esthesis-core-docs/core-docs/topics/installation-guide/kubernetes.md

 # Kubernetes

-esthesis CORE can be deployed on Kubernetes using the publicly available Helm charts.
+Esthesis CORE can be deployed on Kubernetes using the publicly available Helm charts.
 The Helm charts are available on the [TBC].

-esthesis CORE comes with a variety of different Helm charts.
+Esthesis CORE comes with a variety of different Helm charts.
 Some of the provided Helm charts pertain to mandatory components, while others are optional.
 During the installation you can choose which components you want to install by enabling the relevant configuration options.
 You can also choose to use already existing resources, such as a database or a message broker, instead of the